 There will continue to be many companies looking for IBM i talent and expertise.
 For every company that leaves the platform, there will be another looking for new talent to grow their IBM i footprint and create new customer applications.
 A talent crunch could easily happen as specialists familiar with the technology retire and aren’t replaced by a newer generation.
 Many companies will likely look to third parties, rather than try to hire that talent in-house.

 The least expensive cloud environments are often multi-tenant.
 This means that these resources are shared by customers, with VMs sharing physical servers—and sometimes, fighting for resources.
 While having a layer of abstraction (or several) between applications and physical hardware can be a good thing, there are times when an organization wants greater control over the “bare metal” servers.
-For example, big data applications, data storage for healthcare information, and high-transaction workloads that do not tolerate latency might all do better when there is direct control over a bare metal cloud.
+For example, big data applications, data storage for healthcare information, and high-transaction workloads that do not tolerate latency might all do better when there is direct control over a bare-metal cloud.

-IBM has one of the largest bare metal presences, rivalling even Amazon’s AWS.
+IBM has one of the largest bare metal presences, rivaling even Amazon’s AWS.
 Their servers are often the choice option for hybrid cloud solutions, too.
 The drawback is that the client has much more to do when it comes to configuring and optimizing the hardware.
 Having a trusted partner to help with that can allow organizations to harness the power of bare metal clouds.

 For decades, IBM was the clear choice for large organizations with serious data needs.
 Even as most enterprise-sized companies move into the cloud, many critical business applications were written to perform on the old AS/400 machines.